 The food waste landscape

-It takes an enormous amount of time, resource and energy to produce our food.
+It takes an enormous amount of time, resources and energy to produce our food.
 However, it is reported by the Food and Agriculture Organisation (FAO) that one-third of food produced for human consumption is lost or wasted globally, which amounts to about 1.3 billion tonnes per year, at a global cost to the economy of $940bn.
-When this waste goes to landfill it produces greenhouse gasses, which in turn causes global temperatures to rise.
+When this waste goes to landfills it produces greenhouse gasses, which in turn cause global temperatures to rise.

-Food loss and waste has indeed become an issue of great public concern, reflected in the increased global awareness of the problem.
+Food loss and waste have become an issue of great public concern, reflected in the increased global awareness of the problem.
 Governments, international organisations, the private sector and civil society have all implemented actions and policies to address the root of the problem in reducing food loss and waste.

 Since the FAO presented the estimate that around one-third of the world’s food was lost or wasted every year, much has changed in the global perception of the problem.
-In order to provide more clarity on the subject and to measure progress towards Sustainable Development Goal targets, it has now been split out into two areas, the Food Loss Index (FLI) and the Food Waste Index (FWI).
+To provide more clarity on the subject and to measure progress toward Sustainable Development Goal targets, it has now been split out into two areas, the Food Loss Index (FLI) and the Food Waste Index (FWI).